One of the foremost uses of self assessment tools for personal development is to measure your developmental progress.

 - What are others likely to see as weaknesses?

-Now, in turn, list all opportunities that exist within the future
+- Now, in turn, list all opportunities that exist in the future

 - What opportunities are open to you?